MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/microsoft-connected-cache.md

 2. Configuration Manager configures Delivery Optimization (DO) settings on the client, including the cache server name.

-3. Client A requests content from the DO cache server.
+3. Client A requests content from the Connected Cache server.

-4. If the cache doesn't include the content, then the DO cache server gets it from the CDN.
+4. If the cache doesn't include the content, then the Connected Cache server gets it from the CDN.

 5. If the cache server fails to respond, the client downloads the content from the CDN.